arcelien/hawc-deep-learning/README.md

 <img src="./plots/1DGAN/1Dhist.png" width="600px"/>

+This model trains to near completion in less than an hour on a GeForce GTX 180 Ti.

 ### 1D Distribution Generation with Conditional GANs
+The 1D parameter GAN can be modified slightly, allowing for conditional inputs.
+Along with the 8D entropy vector, another set of input parameters can be appended.
+In this case, these parameters are log(SimEvent.energyTrue), SimEvent.thetaTrue, and SimEvent.phiTrue.
+These values are also included as an input to the discriminator.
+During training, the GAN samples the input params from the real simulation, and generates an output.
+The sampled params and the generated output are passed to the discriminator.

 ### 2D Distribution Generation with WGANs
 ### Generative Model with Pixel-cnn
 We can use a pixel-cnn model to generate very realistic PMT grid hit data.